Friday's Scottish Gossip

 Meanwhile, Beale will not accept excuses despite Rangers' lengthy injury list.
 (Herald - subscription required)

-Yan Dhanda believes Ross County have shown they have what it takes to cause Rangers problems on Friday.
+Yan Dhanda believes Ross County have shown they have what it takes to cause Rangers problems on Friday evening.
 (Press and Journal - subscription required)

 Vissel Kobe's Japanese forward Yutaro Oda is close to joining Heart of Midlothian, subject to a work permit, and the Tynecastle club expect a couple in and a couple out of the squad in January.
 (Record)